NorthEast United FC: Players

-Out on loan
+First-team squad

 Ownership

 NorthEast United is owned by John Abraham, who is an Indian Bollywood actor, producer and former model.
 They also have Jaya Balan, a perfume businessman as their partner and co-owner.

 The consortium that bid for the franchise also included then Meghalaya based I-League club Shillong Lajong FC and their owner Larsingh Ming Sawyan, and Guwahati-based businessman Sanjiv Narain.
-Sanjiv Narain exited before the start of the first season, while Shillon Lajong exited the partnership by the end of second season.
+Sanjiv Narain exited before the start of the first season, while Shillong Lajong exited the partnership by the end of second season.

 During his younger days, John had an ambition for playing football for India before becoming an actor.
 When he got the opportunity for investing in a football club during the formation of ISL, instead of investing in his hometown of Mumbai, he invested in Northeast India, a football hotbed in the country.
 His wife Priya Runchal is the chairperson of the club.